Fly Fishing Rock Creek Montana

 As the water drops and gets a bit warmer through the summer, the fish start to seek a little deeper, faster water.
 The tricos will appear on Rock Creek in August, and that’s close to the only true hatch in late summer.
 Though a Tan Caddis as a searching pattern is effective all summer long, because Rock Creek is full of caddis.
 Depending on the water temperatures, high summer on Rock Creek can be dawn and dusk fishing, though the canyon will often keep the sun off the water for a significant part of the day.
 Don’t neglect the summer streamer fishing up here.
 Rock Creek is small enough the streamer fisherman can completely cover the Creek bank to bank, a luxury not often found on Missoula rivers.
 Fish in the faster water, you’ll be surprised what will come out of 3 feet water to slash at your streamer.

 As fall approaches, Rock Creek certainly gets Mahoganies, BWOS and October Caddis.
 But if you spend a little time on the lower sections, you’re going to see some big Clark Fork Brown Trout moving up Rock Creek to spawn.
 These fish will smack a streamer as they travel upriver, and many people will head to Rock Creek in the fall with the sole purpose of targeting these lunker browns.
 Then, when the fish start rising, slide the streamer off and start casting to the BWOS, Mahoganies or October Caddis.
-As the fall hatches start in the afternoon, with Missoula’s fall weather sunny and pleasant, you know why you took the time to bump down the road to find these access spots that almost define Montana fly fishing.
+As the fall hatches start in the afternoon, with Missoula’s fall weather sunny and pleasant, you know why you took the time to bump down the road to find these access spots that define the fly fishing Rock Creek Montana experience.